Research Institute of Healthcare Organization and Medical Management of Moscow Department of Healthcare

-Research Institute for Healthcare and Medical Management of Moscow Healthcare Department (NIIOZMM DZM) is a leading scientific organization of Moscow healthcare system that conducts research in healthcare development, continuous improvement and efficiency of management models in healthcare.
+Research Institute for Healthcare and Medical Management of Moscow Healthcare Department (NIIOZMM DZM) is a leading scientific organization of the healthcare system in Moscow that conducts research into healthcare development, continuous improvement and efficiency of management models in healthcare.

 History

 Research Institute NIIOZMM is a scientific institution of Moscow Healthcare Department and successor to the Moscow Research Institute of Medical Ecology (MNIIME), founded in 1996.

 The Research Institute was founded on October 2, 2014.
-The Institute's founder is Moscow government whose functions and powers as founder are performed by Moscow Healthcare Department.
+The Institute's founder is the Moscow government whose functions and powers as founder are performed by Moscow Healthcare Department.